Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How much does ceramic coating cost vs wax?

 A tin or bottle of good wax costs roughly $15–$60 and you reapply every one to three months.
 A DIY ceramic coating kit runs about $50–$150 once, lasting one to two years; a professional coating is $500–$2,000+ but lasts several years.
-Over a few years the cost-per-month often favours ceramic, but the upfront outlay and effort are higher.
+Over a few years the cost-per-month often favors ceramic, but the upfront outlay and effort are higher.

 Does ceramic coating make your car shinier than wax?